N.B This post contains links that will redirect you to Amazon and other Affiliate Programs.

 What are the causes

 Nearly all dogs at some stage have been car sick and it is normal if your pet is still a puppy as their system vestibular is still in its developing stage.
 What is the system vestibular?
 We have the same system so it will be easy to explain.
 Inside our ears there are three pairs of looping hollow bones that are filled with serum, these help us to balance.
 These looping bones combined with other parts inside the ears make a sort of sense of balance gyroscope inside ours and your dog’s ears help keep us balanced.
-When travelling the serum inside is shaken around too much and sends signals to our brain which in turn sends a signal to our eyes trying to keep the person or animal upright, but when this goes on for too long the brain gets confused with too many input signals at once it can not handle it, the motion sickness is the result.
+When traveling the serum inside is shaken around too much and sends signals to our brain which in turn sends a signal to our eyes trying to keep the person or animal upright, but when this goes on for too long the brain gets confused with too many input signals at once it can not handle it, the motion sickness is the result.

 Adapt your dog to the car